Austinmoore1492/Random-Meal-Generator/README.md

 2. Then when you are hungry and  trying to figure out what to eat, hit that Generate Button and **_boom_** you have your meal idea.

 Simply go here and get started: [Meal Generator](https://austinmoore1492.github.io/Random-Meal-Generator/)

+## This saves to local storage so you will need to use the same computer and browser for you ideas.